Treaties of Erzurum: Second Treaty of 1847

-With the rising border incidents in the 1830s, the Ottoman Empire and Persia found themselves on the brink of war again.
-European powers Britain and Russia offered to not only mediate, but were also directly involved in its negotiation and drafting of the Treaty, and on May 31,1847, the second Treaty of Erzurum was signed.
+With rising border incidents in the 1830s, the Ottoman Empire and Persia found themselves on the brink of war again.
+European powers Britain and Russia offered to not only mediate, but were also directly involved in its negotiation and drafting of the Treaty, and on 31 May 1847, the second Treaty of Erzurum was signed.
 This treaty consisted of nine articles which exemplified the transplantation of the European model of territorial sovereignty to the Middle East on the wings of European Imperialism.
 The treaty was the first serious attempt by the two leading powers of the Middle East to divide the disputed region between the two parties and provide for a boundary commission, composed of Ottoman, Persian, Russian, and British representatives, delimiting the entire border.
-The boundary commission's work encountered several political setbacks but finally completed its task when the two countries agreed to the Constantinople Protocol of November 4, 1913.
+The boundary commission's work encountered several political setbacks but finally completed its task when the two countries agreed to the Constantinople Protocol of 4 November 1913.

 Once protocols were signed between Iran and the Ottoman state, the evolution of the Iranians into a community with extraterritorial rights received a major boost.
 In Article 6, it was stated that the tax rate set by the Treaty of Erzurum remained in effect and that no additional charge whatsoever shall be levied over and above the amounts fixed in said Treaty.
 Although this was not a change in innovation, there was a commercial treaty that was later signed with Great Britain, followed by one in France in which the import rate for Europeans was set at 12%.
 More significantly, the tax rate for Ottoman subjects was raised to 12% as well.
-By contrast, the 4% rate for the subjects of the shah was reaffirmed in an order issued on January 4, 1859 which added that another 2% to the proportion of the estimated value of goods could be collected at the time of sale of the goods in the empire.
+By contrast, the 4% rate for the subjects of the Shah was reaffirmed in an order issued on 4 January 1859 which added that another 2% to the proportion of the estimated value of goods could be collected at the time of sale of the goods in the empire.
 Perhaps the most notable change of all was that the same order stated that Iranians must now be treated the same as the Ottoman Muslims when reiterating their tax rate which was set at a lower rate for the Ottomans.